neogeny/TatSu/docs/models.rst

 Generating Models
 ~~~~~~~~~~~~~~~~~

-To see what the classes for the grammar look likethe ``tatsu`` commandline
+To see what the classes for the grammar look like the ``tatsu`` command-line
 tool will generate a module definition with the required classes:

 .. code:: bash